-- 2. Now open the UVES Blue Arm workflow by clicking on File -> Open File, selecting the file Uves_Blue.xml in the file browser6, and clicking Open (this file is located in <install_dir>/share/reflex/workflows/uves-4.7.8/Uves_Blue.xml in the pipeline installation).
+- 2. Now open the UVES workflow by clicking on File -> Open File, selecting the file Uves.xml in the file browser6, and clicking Open (this file is located in <install_dir>/share/reflex/workflows/uves-4.9.5/Uves.xml in the pipeline installation).
 You will be presented with the workflow canvas shown in Figure 5.3.1.
 Note that the workflow will appear as a canvas in a new window. - 3.
 To aid in the visual tracking of the reduction cascade, it is advisable to use component (or actor) highlighting.
 Click on Tools -> Animate at Runtime, enter the number of milliseconds representing the animation interval (1 ms is recommended), and click OK. - 4.
 Under "Setup Directories" in the workflow canvas there are six parameters that specify important directories (green dots).
-Setting the value of ROOT_DATA_DIR is the only necessary modification if you want to process data other than the test data7, since the value of this parameter specifies the working directory within which the other directories are organised.
-Double-click on the parameter ROOT_DATA_DIR and a pop-up window will appear allowing you to modify the directory string, which you may either edit directly, or use the Browse button to select the directory from a file browser (in this case, remove the leading file: string).
-When you have finished, click OK to save your changes.
+Setting the value of ROOT_DATA_DIR is the only necessary modification if you want to process data other than the test data7, since the value of this parameter specifies the working directory

-6If you used the install script install_uves_reflex, then the file browser will open in the directory workflows containing the UVES Blue Arm workflow in uves-4.7.8/Uves_Blue.xml.
+6If you used the install script install_uves_reflex, then the file browser will open in the directory workflows containing the UVES workflow in uves-4.9.5/Uves.xml.